 Both technologies need a PSU capable of supplying enough power to the GPUs with combinations such as 6-pin, 8-pin, and 16-pin being readily available in the vast majority of modern PSUs.

-The key difference and probably the most noticeable on a glance is Crossfire’s ability to connect GPUs with the same architecture, while SLI needs two identical cards in order to run.
+The key difference and probably the most noticeable on a glance is Crossfire’s ability to connect GPUs with only the same architecture, while SLI needs two identical cards in order to run.

 This next thing is both a similarity and a difference, depending on your perspective.

 When Crossfire was originally released in 2005, the two cards required a specific bridge to connect, like SLI.
-However, since 2013, AMD’s Crossfire no longer requires said bridge, and the connected GPUs can communicate directly via the PCI Express bus.
+However, since 2013, AMD’s Crossfire no longer requires this bridge, and the connected GPUs can communicate directly via the PCI Express bus.

 Another factor that gives AMD an advantage is that Nvidia requires the motherboard manufacturers to have a specific certification for SLI, whereas a lot more motherboards can run Crossfire without issues.